-The idea of flavouring a rice pudding with lemon and saffron sounded perfect in my mind, so I made a twist to the classic rice pudding by adding these two flavours.
+The idea of flavouring a rice pudding with lemon and saffron sounded perfect in my mind.

-The saffron added a lovely flavour, aroma and colour to the pudding whilst the taste of lemon although overpowered by the saffron was still a great addition, as the lemon curd made the rice pudding taste more creamy because of the eggs and butter.
+The saffron added a lovely flavour, aroma and colour to the pudding whilst the taste of lemon curd made the rice pudding taste more creamy because of the eggs and butter.

 Kopiaste and Kali Orexi!